Why are Device Farms so important for Software Testing?

 For smaller firms, building and maintaining in-house device labs can be time-consuming and cost-prohibitive.
 It’s much easier to access devices maintained by an organization with a real device cloud.

-Since new devices are released with increasing frequency, keeping an in-house device lab updated can, once again, take a toll on an organization in terms of time, effort and money.
-A device farm takes care of this since expanding its fleet of latest devices, browsers, and OSs is key to its success.
+Since new devices are released with increasing frequency, keeping an in-house device lab updated can, once again, take a toll on an organization in terms of time, effort, and money.
+A device farm takes care of this since expanding its fleet of the latest devices, browsers, and OSs is key to its success.

 For individual developers, device farms and real device clouds offer a simple and cost-effective avenue to test real user experiences of their code builds across multiple devices.
 Real device clouds offer them the opportunity to initiate testing from any location at any time.
 This cuts down on developers’ concerns about guaranteeing the efficacy of an app when they are operating without a major corporation powering their efforts.